 If you have questions about your child's account, registration or address please contact Imagination Library Administrative Assistant, at 865-215-8743 or firstname.lastname@example.org.
 We look forward to hearing from you!

 Show your love of Imagination Library all year long with these adorable 2018 Calendars.
 Each month features a different Knox County family.
 These beautiful calendars will remind you to read together every day!
 There's even a spot to record all the favorite books you have read that month!
-Calendars are $15 each which will support one child for an entire year of Imagination Library books.
+Calendars are reduced to $5 each which will support one child for an entire year of Imagination Library books.
 All proceeds benefit Dolly Parton’s Imagination Library of Knox County.
 Purchase your 2018 Calendar now!

 Request a Brochure